jibla/next-mastodon/lib/data/core/use-cases/reply-to-dm/description.md

 ## Flow

 1. The user requests to send a new message to the conversation.
-2. The system loads the conversation by its ID, with DirectMessagesPort, then get the last message of the conversatrion.
-3. Then, the system sends the new message to the conversation using the StatusPort (technically, it is a reply to the last message in the conversation).
+2. The system, sends the new message to the conversation, using the StatusPort (technically, it is a reply to the last message in the conversation).

 ## Dependencies

 - StatusesPort
-- DirectMessagesPort